-Note: You can download all workshop materials here, or visit kateto.net/sunbelt2016
+Note: You can download all workshop materials here, or visit kateto.net/sunbelt2019.

 This tutorial uses several key packages that you will need to install in order to follow along.
-Several other libraries will be mentioned along the way, but those are not critical and can be skipped.
-The main libraries we are going to use are igraph (maintained by Gabor Csardi and Tamas Nepusz), sna & network (maintained by Carter Butts and the Statnet team), and ndtv (maintained by Skye Bender-deMoll).
+Other packages will be mentioned along the way, but those are not critical and can be skipped.

+The main packages we are going to use are igraph (maintained by Gabor Csardi and Tamas Nepusz), sna & network (maintained by Carter Butts and the Statnet team), ggraph(maintained by Thomas Lin Pederson), visNetwork (maintained by Benoit Thieurmel), threejs (maintained by Bryan W. Lewis), NetworkD3 (maintained by Christopher Gandrud), and ndtv (maintained by Skye Bender-deMoll).

 '''

 install.packages("igraph")

 install.packages("network")

 install.packages("sna")

+install.packages("ggraph")

+install.packages("visNetwork")

+install.packages("threejs")

+install.packages("networkD3")

 install.packages("ndtv")

 '''